mlabuda2/nf-tower-docs/docs/api/overview.md

 ---
-title: API Overview
-headline: "Overview"
 description: 'Using the Nextflow Tower API.'
 ---

-Tower is API centric, it exposes a public API with all necessary calls to manage and monitor Nextflow workflows programmatically.
-This allows organizations to extend their existing solutions by leveraging the Tower API.
+Tower exposes a public API with all the necessary endpoints to manage Nextflow workflows programmatically, allowing organizations to incorporate Tower seamlessly into their existing processes.

-## Schema
+## Overview

-All API access is over HTTPS, and accessed from `https://api.tower.nf`.
-All data is sent and received as [JSON](https://www.json.org/) encoded objects.

-All timestamps use the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) date-time standard format:
+The Tower API can be accessed from `https://api.tower.nf`.
+All API endpoints use HTTPS, and all request and response payloads use [JSON](https://www.json.org/) encoding.
+All timestamps use the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) date-time standard format: `YYYY-MM-DDTHH:MM:SSZ`.

-!!! hint
-    YYYY-MM-DDTHH:MM:SSZ
+### OpenAPI

+The Tower API uses the [OpenAPI](https://swagger.io/specification/) standard.
+The current OpenAPI schema for Tower can be found [here](https://tower.nf/openapi/nextflow-tower-api-latest.yml).

+### Endpoints

+You can find a detailed list of all Tower endpoints [here](https://tower.nf/openapi/index.html).
+This page also includes request and response payload examples, and the ability to test each endpoint interactively.

+### Programmatic API

+You can use tools such as [openapi-python-client](https://github.com/openapi-generators/openapi-python-client) to generate a programmatic API for a particular language (e.g. Python) based on the OpanAPI schema.
+However, we do not guarantee that any OpenAPI client generator will work with Tower API; use them at your own risk.

 ## Authentication